kushagra-xo/blog/content/posts/KDE-bluetooth-on-login/index.md

 ---

 ### Update: (Sun Nov 12 11:17:46 AM IST 2023)
-The issue does not seem to persist anymore, atleast for me, it's been a while rince anything weird happened with my bluetooth.
+The issue does not seem to persist anymore, atleast for me, it's been a while since anything weird happened with my bluetooth.
 If you are still facing issues maybe you can try the above, or report relevant bugs at bugs.kde.org for better support.

 ## References: